- June 27, 2018

-PTFA applies to tenants in any foreclosure of a federally-related mortgage loan or on any dwelling or residential real property.
-A “federally-related mortgage loan” has the same meaning as in section 3 of the Real Estate Settlement Procedures Act of 1974 (12 USC 2602).
-This includes a loan on a one-to-four family residential property, including individual units of condominiums and cooperatives.
+PTFA applies to tenants in any foreclosure on a federally-related mortgage loan or on any dwelling or residential real property.
+This includes foreclosure of a loan on one-to-four family residential properties, individual units of condominiums and cooperatives, and multi-family dwellings.

 PTFA requires the immediate successor in interest in such property (which may include the foreclosing lender) to provide a 90 day notice to vacate to any bona fide tenant.
 If there is a bona fide lease entered into before the notice of foreclosure, the successor in interest must assume the property subject to the rights of any bona fide tenant to occupy the premises until the end of the term of the lease.
 An exception exists for a purchaser who will occupy the unit as a primary residence.
 In those circumstances, the lease may be terminated, but the 90 day notice requirement still applies.
 PTFA does not affect the requirements of any Federal or State-subsidized tenancy or of any state or local law that provides longer time periods or other additional protections for tenants.

 After a foreclosure, you must determine that there are no parties in possession of the property, including tenants.
 Otherwise, you must retain a standard exception such as "Rights or claims of parties in possession not shown by the Public Records" unless otherwise approved by a Stewart Title Guaranty Underwriter.